taarskog/crm-powerbi-viewer/pages/azure-ad.md

    > [![]({{BASE_PATH}}/assets/images/v1.0/aad/aad-add-pbi-api-access.png)]({{BASE_PATH}}/assets/images/v1.0/aad/aad-add-pbi-api-access.png)

-10. Select API, and ...
+0. Select API, and ...
-11. choose "Power BI Service"
+1. choose "Power BI Service"

    **Can't find the service?** You remembered to create a report or dashboard in Power BI right?
 If not it might be that Power BI has not been associated with your environment.
-Login to Power BI and try again...
+Login to Power BI before re-trying...
    {: .alert .alert-warning }

    > [![]({{BASE_PATH}}/assets/images/v1.0/aad/aad-set-pbi-permissions.png)]({{BASE_PATH}}/assets/images/v1.0/aad/aad-set-pbi-permissions.png)

-12. Next step is setting Power BI permissions
+2. Next step is setting Power BI permissions

-13. What we need is rights to view.
+3. What you need is rights to view.

-14. Set the new permissions...
+4. Click select to set the new permissions...

-15. And you are (almost) done
+5. and click done as that is what you are (almost)

    > [![]({{BASE_PATH}}/assets/images/v1.0/aad/aad-modify-manifest.png)]({{BASE_PATH}}/assets/images/v1.0/aad/aad-modify-manifest.png)

-16. A minor change to the manifest is required
+6. A minor change to the manifest is required

-17. Change the following from false to true.
+7. Change the following from false to true.

    > "oauth2AllowImplicitFlow": true,

-18. And save.
+8. And save.

    > [![]({{BASE_PATH}}/assets/images/v1.0/aad/aad-copy-clientid.png)]({{BASE_PATH}}/assets/images/v1.0/aad/aad-copy-clientid.png)

-19. Finally copy the application id as this will be required when configuring the solution in Dynamics 365.
+9. Finally copy the application id as this will be required when configuring the solution in Dynamics 365.

-   > Next step is to [install and configure crm-powerbi-viewer](install-solution.html) in Dynamics 365.
+Next step is to [install and configure crm-powerbi-viewer](install-solution.html) in Dynamics 365.
+{: .alert .alert-info }